IdentityPython/JWTConnect-Python-OidcMsg/doc/intro.rst

 Serialization methods
 ---------------------

-*oicmsg* supports 3 different serialization/deserialization methods:
+*oidcmsg* supports 3 different serialization/deserialization methods:

     urlencoded
         URL encoding converts characters into a format that can be transmitted